-Experience gained and Further Perspectives
+Experience gained and further perspectives

-The upcoming 50th anniversary of the Antarctic Treaty provides a suitable occasion for stock-taking, including both (1) to conduct an evaluation or assessment of the experiences that have been gained during this half-century; and (2) to conduct a review of the Treaty's functionalities and working properties - in today's situation as well as with regard to the tasks and challenges of the future.
+With the benefit of hindsight covering more than half a century, we should by now be well-prepared for stock-taking, including both (1) to conduct an evaluation or assessment of the experiences that have been gained during this substantial time-span; and (2) to conduct a review of the treaty's functionalities and working properties, in today's situation as well as with regard to the tasks and challenges of the future.
 This paper is not the place for such an evaluation exercise.

-Certain features of the developments leading up to the present should nevertheless be identified and commented on:

-The consultation mechanism included at the outset only the Treaty's original 12 signatories.
-As an increasing number of additional countries acceded to the Treaty (in terms of the rules laid down in Article XIII, paragraph 1), a class-distinction soon evolved between the "consultative parties" (wich, inter alia, enjoy voting rights at the consultative meetings) and "the others".
+Certain features of the developments leading up to the present should nevertheless be identified and commented on: The consultation mechanism included at the outset only the treaty's original twelve signatories.
+As an increasing number of additional countries acceded to the treaty in terms of the rules laid down in Article XIII, paragraph 1 (Antarctic, 1959), a class-distinction soon evolved between the "consultative parties" (which, put in the ground, enjoy voting rights at the consultative meetings) and "the others".

 The threshold for being elevated to consultative status is high (the main condition being the ability to demonstrate a substantial research effort).
 Decisions as to whether a party is worthy of being granted consultative status are made by consensus among those states which are already "inside".

-Thus, when analyzing the ATCM, we are actually looking at a type of association which experts on organization theory would denote a "self-perpetuating oligarchy".
-22 This arrangement has therefore at times been criticized for having created an exclusive club in order to have its own way with a whole continent, in flagrant disregard of the interests of the so-called "world community".
-23 Thus, from a conflict-oriented perspective the Antarctic Treaty has been portrayed as an example of an imperialistically dictated dichotomy between "haves" and "have-nots".
+Thus, when analyzing the ATCM, we are actually looking at a type of association which experts on organization theory would denote a "self-perpetuating oligarchy" (Michels, 1911; Larsen, 1987).
+This arrangement has therefore at times been criticized for having created an exclusive club in order to have its own way with a whole continent, in flagrant disregard of the interests of the so-called "world community" (Goldblat, 1973).
+Thus, from a conflict-oriented perspective the Antarctic treaty has been portrayed as an example of an imperialistically dictated dichotomy between "haves" and "have-nots".
 Such sporadic criticisms notwithstanding, the arrangement by and large seems to have functioned without causing particularly serious conflicts between the members of the Antarctic club and the rest of the world community.
-One probable reason for this may be that very few of the alleged "have-nots" (i.e. the non-consultative parties and the total outsiders) have been in a position to plead national interests of their own, that have been plausibly connected to the Ice Continent.
+One probable reason for this may be that very few of the alleged "have-nots" (that is, the non-

+Consultative parties and the total outsiders) have been in a position to plead national interests of their own, that have been plausibly connected to the Ice continent.
 In addition, the opportunity which after all has been available for outsiders to attain consultative status (by undertaking the necessary resource-demanding research effort), must in all likelihood have acted as an effective safety valve.
 Many states have actually availed themselves of this option.
-The number of consultative parties has grown gradually from the original 12, and includes now (2008) 28 countries, while the total number of parties to the Treaty amounts to 46 countries.
-Whereas consultative meetings initially took place every second year, a practice with annual meetings was eventually established and has been the norm since 1993, - presumably reflecting a perceived need to meet - and consult - more frequently.
-As mentioned earlier, these meetings are commonly referred to as ATCM, with a numbering designation (this year's meeting in 2009 was thus ATCM XXXII).
+The number of consultative parties has grown gradually from the original twelve, and includes now (in 2013) twenty-eight countries, while the total number of parties to the treaty amounts to fifty countries.
+Whereas consultative meetings initially took place every second year, a practice with annual meetings was eventually established and has been the norm since 1993, presumably reflecting a perceived need to meet, and consult, more frequently.
+As mentioned earlier, these meetings are commonly referred to as ATCM, with a numbering designation (this year's meeting (in Brussels 20-29 May, 2013 will thus be ATCM XXXVI).